 Some of the most successful people in the world are creatures of habit, Gordon shares with us what routine he likes to do on a daily basis.

-I’ve got two kinds of things that come to mind.
-As soon as you say that.
-My morning routine that I was kind of talking to you about before, getting up at 4:59 and then just training every morning.
+I’ve got two kinds of things that come to mind as soon as you say that.
+The morning routine that I was kind of talking to you about before, getting up at 4:59 and then just training every morning.
 Most people would probably think you’d get tired from doing it, but I get such a massive boost of energy from doing it and literally I’ll run all the way through until I crash every night and get up and do it again.
 In terms of habits, that’s probably the biggest one towards my success.
 The other one that sprung to mind that I kind of mentioned was I think I can read people, judge people very quickly.
 I didn’t do that so much when I was younger.
-I think I got an inkling about what someone was like or I’ve got a gut feel and I didn’t back myself in trusting it.
+I think I got an inkling about what someone was like or I’ve got a gut feeling and I didn’t back myself in trusting it.
 Whereas these days.
 I’m very quick to back my gut on my take of someone and apply that I guess accordingly.
 That’s more of a mental thing for me, backing myself in that regard and trusting myself.

 He shares with us what advice would he give himself if he met himself 10 years ago at the beginning?

 I would’ve gone harder.
 I probably would’ve said to him buy more in Sydney, pull out the equity and go again.
 Look to accumulate some different development sites or even dual occupancy sites and stuff like that.
 I just would’ve said go harder and back yourself.

 At such a young age to have built an incredible portfolio as he has, there is plenty to look forward to in the future.